 Of course, you can press + and - multiples times, and program complex rhythms, polyrhythms and swings easily.

-Track zoom, pattern length and navigation
+Track length, zoom and navigation

-Each of the 8 patterns of each track can have a different lengths.
+Each of the 16 patterns of each track can have a different lengths.
 The track length can be set between 1 and 32 bars.

 To set it, Hold a track and use encoder ⑥.
 You can Hold + Rotate encoder ⑥ to increment the length in steps.